-- Identify any incentives that formed part of the acquisition or amalgamation transaction if the incentive represents costs (e.g., programs, projects and/or assets) that are being proposed to remain in or be entered into rate base and/or revenue requirement. - List the exhibits of its application in which any such incentives are discussed. - Specify whether and which commitments made to shareholders are to be funded through rates. - Detail the realized and projected savings resulting from the consolidation compared to what was in the approved consolidation application and explain the nature of these savings (e.g., whether one time, ongoing, sustainable). - Detail the efficacy of any rate plan confirmed as part of a MAADs application. - Identify approved ACMs or ICMs from a previous IRM application it proposes be incorporated into rate base.
+- Specify whether and which commitments made to shareholders are to be funded through rates. - Detail the realized and projected savings resulting from the consolidation compared to what was in the approved consolidation application and explain the nature of these savings (e.g., whether one time, ongoing, sustainable). - Detail the efficacy of any rate plan confirmed as part of a MAADs application. - Identify approved ACMs or ICMs from a previous Price Cap IRIRM application it proposes be incorporated into rate base.